khushibarjatia/English-Learning-App/README.md

   If the user is on the Advanced Course, he can monitor his progress.

 * Dictionary: This contains all possible words one can think of.
-The user can search any word and it's meaning will appear.
+The user can search any word and it's meaning will be provided.

-* More About English: This contains some English Grammar books that the user can refer to.
+* More About English: This contains some English Grammar books that the user can refer to improve his grammar skills.

 * Story Books: This includes a lot of English Novels like Adventure Books, Horror Books, Thriller Books and a lot more!